weralite/web3_dex/README.md

 - **Wagmi**: Wagmi is a development tool for EVM-based blockchains that provides hooks for interacting with wallets, contracts, and transactions.
 - **Moralis**: Moralis is a dev platform that offers a Web3 toolkit to create, launch and grow dApps in one place

-For a full list of dependencies, please refer to the [package.json](./dex/package.json) file.
+For a full list of dependencies, please refer to the client [package.json](./dex/package.json) file and server [package.json](./dexBack/package.json) file.